The timing postprocessor is a highly useful tool for automatically correcting timing in various ways.

 There are four thresholds to consider:

 Another thing you can do with the keyframe snapping feature is using it to correct one-frame bleeds really, really fast.
-If your script is full of them, just set all the thresholds to 1 or 2, disable the lead-in/out adding and the adjascent line snapping, choose your dialogue style, and hit Apply.
+If your script is full of them, just set all the thresholds to 50, disable the lead-in/out adding and the adjacent line snapping, choose your dialogue style, and hit Apply.
 Problem solved.